nevartes199/d3-compare-regions/README.md

 The main technologies used in this app (aside D3.js of course) are [TypeScript](https://www.typescriptlang.org/docs/tutorial.html), [Sass](http://sass-lang.com/guide) and [Webpack](https://webpack.js.org/concepts/).

 ### TypeScript
 Regular JavaScript can be used within `.ts` files.
-TypeScript basically only adds type safety to the code.

 If you ran into any issues with TypeScript, it is most likely that you can workaround it by simply removing type safety checks.
-Let's say you get an error telling that `myMethod(foo)` is incompatible with something else, if you use `myMethod(foo as any)` it will not complain anymore.

 ### Sass
 Just like TypeScript, regular CSS can be used on `.scss` files so no mystery here either.

 ### Webpack
-Webpack in the other hand is quite difficult to learn and configure, however all configurations needed are [already here](webpack.config.js) for you to use.
-At least the user base of webpack is huge so it will be easy to find documentation for whatever changes you may need in the future.
+All configurations needed are at webpack.config.js for you to use.

 ## Running locally
-1 - Make sure you have the latest source version from your branch:
+1 - Make sure you have the latest source version from your branch and have all dependencies installed:

- - `git fetch origin;`
- - `git checkout daniel;`
- - `git pull origin daniel;`

-2 - And have all dependencies installed:
  - `npm install;`

-3 - Then start the development server:
+2 - Start the development server:
  - `npm run start:hmr;`

-4 - Check if you can access the app at:
+3 - Access the app at:
  - http://localhost:8080

 ## Building
-You can build the visualization with `npm run build;`.
+Build the visualization with `npm run build;`.
 Once it is complete, a "dist" folder will be created.

 ### Base Url
 One **very important** setting for publishing the visualization somewhere else is this line from the [webpack config](webpack.config.js):